-- Charges that are billable to third-party payers (e.g., private health insurance, prepaid health plans, Medicaid, Medicare, Department of Housing and Urban Development funding for housing services, other RWHAP funding including AIDS Drug Assistance Program) - To directly provide health care services (e.g., HIV care, counseling, and testing) that duplicate existing services - Clinical research - Nursing home care
+- Charges that are billable to third party payors (e.g., private health insurance, prepaid health plans, Medicaid, Medicare, Department of Housing and Urban Development (HUD) funding for housing services, other RWHAP funding including AIDS Drug Assistance Program) - To directly provide housing or health care services (e.g., HIV care, counseling and testing) that duplicate existing services - Payments for clinical research - Payments for nursing home care - Cash payments to intended clients of RWHAP services

-- Cash payments to intended recipients of RWHAP services - Purchase or improvement of land - Purchase, construction, or major alterations or renovations on any building or other facility (see 45 CFR part 75 - subpart A Definitions) - Pre-Exposure Prophylaxis (PrEP), non-occupational post-exposure prophylaxis (nPEP) medications, or related medical services.
-As outlined in the June 22, 2016 RWHAP and PrEP program letter, the RWHAP legislation provides grant funds to be used for the care and treatment of people with HIV, thus prohibiting the use of RWHAP funds for PrEP medications or related medical services, such as physician visits and laboratory costs.
-However, RWHAP Part C recipients and subrecipients may provide prevention counseling and information, which should be part of a comprehensive PrEP program. - Purchase of sterile needles or syringes for the purposes of hypodermic injection of any illegal drug.
-Some aspects of syringe services programs are allowable with HRSA's prior approval and in compliance with HHS and HRSA policy (see: https://www.aids.gov/federal-resources/policies/syringe-services-programs/). - Development of materials designed to directly promote or encourage intravenous drug use or sexual activity, whether homosexual or heterosexual - Research - International travel - Long-term activities; instead, the activities should be short-term in nature with a targeted completion by the end of the one-year period of performance
+- Purchase or improvement to land - Purchase, construction, or major alterations or renovations on any building or other facility (see 45 CFR part 75 - subpart A Definitions) - PrEP or non-occupational Post-Exposure Prophylaxis (nPEP) medications or the related medical services.
+As outlined in the June 22, 2016 RWHAP and PrEP program letter, the RWHAP legislation provides grant funds to be used for the care and treatment of people with HIV, thus prohibiting the use of RWHAP funds for PrEP medications or related medical services, such as clinician visits and laboratory costs.
+RWHAP Part D funds can be used toward Psychosocial Support Services, a component of family-centered care, which may include counseling and testing and information on PrEP to eligible clients' partners and affected family members, within the context of a comprehensive PrEP program. - Purchase of sterile needles and syringes for the purpose of hypodermic injection of any illegal drug use.
+Some aspects of Syringe Services Programs are allowable with HRSA's prior approval and in compliance with HHS and HRSA policy.
+See Syringe Services Programs. - Development of materials designed to directly promote or encourage, directly, intravenous drug use or sexual activity, whether homosexual or heterosexual. - Research - Foreign travel - Long-term activities; instead, the activities should be short-term in nature with a targeted completion by the end of the one-year period of performance.

-You can find other non-allowable costs in 45 CFR part 75 - subpart E Cost Principles.
+Other non-allowable costs can be found in 45 CFR part 75 - subpart E Cost Principles.